suryaanshrai/PixelHaven/README.md

 An online image storage service for your favorite pictures.

 ## Presentation
-Watch it on youtube video: https://youtu.be/nZ14gWYz4_I
+Watch it on youtube: https://youtu.be/nZ14gWYz4_I

 ## How to run locally